Open Cones and $K$-theory for $\ell^p$ Roe Algebras: Abstract

 \section{Abstract}

-In this paper, we verify the $\ell^p$ coarse Baum-Connes conjecture for open cones and show that the $K$-theory for $\ell^p$ Roe algebras of open cones are independent of $p\in[1,\infty)$.
-Combined with the result of T. Fukaya and S.-I. Oguni, we give an application to the class of coarsely convex spaces that includes geodesic Gromov hyperbolic spaces, CAT(0)-spaces, certain Artin groups and Helly groups equipped with the word length metric.
+In this paper, we verify the $\ell^p$ coarse Baum-Connes conjecture for open cones and show that the $K$-theory for $\ell^p$ Roe algebras of open cones is independent of $p\in[1,\infty)$.
+Combined with the result of T. Fukaya and S.-I. Oguni, we give an application to the class of coarsely convex spaces that includes geodesic Gromov hyperbolic spaces, CAT(0)-spaces, certain Artin groups and Helly groups equipped with the word length metric. \\ \:\:\: \\ \textit{Keywords.} $K$-theory, $\ell^p$ Roe algebras, open cones.\\ \textit{2020 Mathematics Subject Classification.} Primary 19K99, 46H99.